foqueiroz/arcdocs.github.io/book/getting_started/logon/logon-off-campus.md

 # Connecting from off campus

 When connecting from off campus additional steps are required to enable you to connect as the University HPC systems are only reachable from within the University network.
+In the following example code snippets we'll be connecting with the username `exuser`.
+When you come to log in to a system you'll need to use your own university username in place of `exuser`.

 ## Connecting from Linux/MacOS systems